cywang117/dnd/Glossary.md

 Rules Lawyer | A player that will argue rules-as-written or rules-as-intended with the DM, usually for personal / party benefit, sometimes out of the perception that the DM or another player is getting something wrong.
 Ruling | An interpretation of the rules by the DM to resolve a situation.
 Save | Short for Saving Throw, a type of defense against effects that don't target your AC (Armor Class).
 Session 0 | The first session of a new campaign, used to discuss expectations, safety tools, character / party, setting, and perhaps roll stats.
-It's common for this session to not include any gameplay, but there may be a small amount of roleplaying or combaty at the end.
+It's common for this session to not include any gameplay, but there may be a small amount of roleplaying or combat at the end.
 Stunlock | A term to describe a situation in which a player or enemy is stunned repeatedly, "locking" them out of combat.
 Tank | A character with high defenses / survivability.
-Vanilla | A game using no homebrew / 3rd party content and tries to keep as close to RAW (rules as written) / RAI (rules as intended) as possible.
+Vanilla | A game using no homebrew / 3rd party content and trying to keep as close to RAW (rules as written) / RAI (rules as intended) as possible.